 Staying Healthy and Safe in Bodrum Turkey

 Turkey is a safe country.
-According to World Population Review, Turkey has lower crime rate than many other countries like US, UK, Canada, Australia, Ireland, and Greece.
+According to data I found at World Population Review, it has a lower crime rate than many other countries like US, UK, Canada, Australia, Ireland, and Greece.
 Bodrum Turkey is no exception.
 The police forces, municipality, Ministry of Culture and Tourism, gendarme, and coast guards work together to ensure the safety of visitors in the Bodrum Peninsula.

 Due to Bodrum’s popularity, many wealthy Turkish citizens have vacation homes there.
 Following their lead, many luxury brands, nationally renowned educational institutions, and even famous restaurants have established branches in Bodrum.
-Additionally, several national private hospital chains, such as American Hospital and Acibadem Hospital, have also branches in Bodrum that are equipped with modern, state-of-the-art technologies.
+Additionally, several national private hospital chains, such as American Hospital and Acibadem Hospital, also have branches in Bodrum equipped with modern, state-of-the-art technologies.

 Bodrum State Hospital is one of the most modern state hospitals in Turkey for those who are part of the national healthcare system.
 It provides high-quality medical services to both locals and foreigners.
 Furthermore, due to the high demand from international guests, numerous medical laboratories, dentists, and private practitioners have clinics in Bodrum to help those in need.